Midnight wallet - developer guide

 Installing

-The Midnight wallet SDK is provided as an NPM package @midnight-ntwrk/wallet
+The Midnight wallet SDK is provided as an NPM package @midnight-ntwrk/wallet.

 Version 4.0.0 introduces several breaking changes!
 Ensure you are referencing the correct version as defined in the release compatibility matrix.